If you don’t like bugs, stop reading this now. What follows can only be described as a horror movie come to life.

 *Update, July 24, 2014: This sentence was updated to clarify the role a citizen science project has played in tracking mayfly hatchings.

-*Correction, July 24, 2014: A previous version of this article incorrectly implied some mayflies have a lifespan of only five minutes.
-Their lifespan is actually roughly a year; it's the adult phase that's only minutes long in some species.
+*Correction, July 24, 2014: This article originally misstated that some mayflies have a lifespan of only five minutes.
+Their lifespan is actually roughly a year; it's the adult phase that's only minutes-long in some species.